Trump says Kim summit could be delayed - Journal du Cameroun

 Moon’s trip to the White House represented an effort to salvage the rare diplomatic opening.

-The dovish South Korean leader deployed a tactic frequently used by foreign leaders who meet this most mercurial of presidents: flattery.
+The dovish Moon deployed a tactic frequently used by foreign leaders who meet this most mercurial of presidents: flattery.

 Trump praised his guest, but also indicated that a separate, second round of high-level talks between Moon and Kim may also be on ice.
 “Right now, he doesn’t know whether or not he has a meeting,” Trump said of Moon.